alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 ![Illustration of a person at a desk using the trustworthy assurance methodology](https://raw.githubusercontent.com/alan-turing-institute/trustworthy-assurance/main/docs/assets/images/ch2-header.jpg){ .off-glb }

->**Chapter Overview**
->
+!!! abstract "Chapter Overview"

-> This section introduces a framework and methodology for enabling a more trustworthy ecosystem of digital mental healthcare through the responsible and ethical design, development, and deployment of digital technologies.
+    This section introduces a framework and methodology for enabling a more trustworthy ecosystem of digital mental healthcare through the responsible and ethical design, development, and deployment of digital technologies.
 The section also serves as an introduction for the analysis and recommendations for the following sections.

-> First, we introduce a model of a typical research or innovation lifecycle for a data science or AI project that includes activities of project design, model development, and system deployment.
+    First, we introduce a model of a typical research or innovation lifecycle for a data science or AI project that includes activities of project design, model development, and system deployment.

-> Second, we discuss the methodology of trustworthy assurance that is at the centre of our project.
+    Second, we discuss the methodology of trustworthy assurance that is at the centre of our project.
 We provide a simple overview of the relevant procedures, focusing on the structure, elements, and purpose of an assurance case.

-> Finally, we look at argument patterns: reusable templates that can be developed to ensure a more consistent approach to trustworthy design, development, and deployment of digital mental healthcare.
+    Finally, we look at argument patterns: reusable templates that can be developed to ensure a more consistent approach to trustworthy design, development, and deployment of digital mental healthcare.

 ## Designing, Developing, and Deploying Trustworthy Digital Mental Health Technologies